gohugoio/hugo-mod-jslibs/instantclick/README.md

 </body>
 ```

-The dafault init script looks like this:
+The default init script looks like this:

 ```js
 // Default init script for InstantClick.